China coronavirus cases ease on July 13, no new ones in Beijing | Malay Mail

-SHANGHAI, July 14 — China reported today five new coronavirus cases in the mainland for July 13, compared with eight cases a day earlier, the health authority said.
+SHANGHAI, July 15 — China reported yesterday three new coronavirus cases in the mainland for July 13, compared with eight cases a day earlier, the health authority said.

 All of the new infections were imported cases, the National Health Commission said in a statement.
 There were no new deaths.
 Beijing, which saw a surge in new coronavirus cases a few weeks ago, reported no new cases for the eighth consecutive day.